-Dr. Frederick Douglass Opie is Professor of History, the Baldwin Richardson Foods Term Chair at Babson College.
+Dr. Frederick Douglass Opie is Professor of History and the Baldwin Richardson Foods Term Chair at Babson College.
 In addition to teaching, publishing, and public speaking, Opie supports the work of producers, journalist, and documentary film makers.
 He also shares his research interest and musings as a blogger and the producer and host of The Fred Opie Show.

 More: Opie is the son of Fred (Corrections Officer, Sing Sing Prison and Renaissance man) and Margaret (Civil Rights and Anti-Apartheid Activist) Opie.
 He is the youngest of three boys (2nd image from the left and sitting on the far right).
 Opie played lacrosse at Syracuse University and earned a gold medal as a member of the 1990 US National team.
-Opie’s wife Tina (far right image in the green blouse) is also a Babson professor, author and more.
+Opie’s wife Tina (far right image in the green blouse) is also a Babson professor.

 “After taking two of your courses, I can confidently say I am better at doing research ”